 “Substantial Completion”

-[ ] If this box is checked or, alternatively, if neither box is checked for this subsection the following definition of Substantial Completion shall be the default.
+[ X ] If this box is checked or, alternatively, if neither box is checked for this subsection the following definition of Substantial Completion shall be the default.
 “Substantial Completion” means substantial completion of the Work, or of a designated portion, occurs on the date when the Work is sufficiently complete in accordance with the Contract Documents so that Owner may occupy or utilize the Project, or a designated portion, for the use for which it is intended, without unscheduled disruption.
 The issuance of a certificate of occupancy is not a prerequisite for Substantial Completion if the certificate of occupancy cannot be obtained due to factors beyond Constructor’s control.
 This date shall be confirmed by a Certificate of Substantial Completion signed by Owner and Constructor.

 Or